goonstation/goonstation/tgui/README.md

 ## Usage

 Run `bin/tgui --install-git-hooks` to install merge drivers which will assist you in conflict resolution when rebasing your branches.
-Only has to be done once.
+This only has to be done once.

 **For Git Bash, MSys2, WSL, Linux or macOS users:**